LostArtefacts/TRX/docs/tr2/COMMANDS.md

 TR2X introduces a developer console, by default accessible with the <kbd>/</kbd> key.
 Currently supported commands:

+- `/help`
+  `/help {command}`
+  Shows a list of the available commands or a detailed help for the chosen one.
+Even Lara needs a lifeline!

 - `/pos`
   Retrieves precise information about Lara's coordinates.
 Knowledge is power!